The verdict

 - Range collapses at speed.
 Covered above — plan for real miles well under the 47 mi claim.

-- It's sold off-road; street use needs a kit and varies by state. `street_legal: kit` — there are no factory turn signals or DOT lighting.
+- It's sold off-road; street use needs a kit and varies by state.
+There are no factory turn signals or DOT lighting.

 - Instrumentation is basic and there's no app.
 Newer rivals (Segway's X-series, some Talarias) feel more modern on the tech front.
 If a phone app and ride telemetry matter to you, this will feel spartan.